dxlliv/planner/docs/index.md

 titleTemplate: Plan your Instagram profile like a pro

 hero:
-  text: Plan your social profiles like a pro
+  text: Plan your social <br />profiles like a pro
-  tagline: Simple, fast, and versatile.
-Geek your grid <br />and build your definitive Instagram profile.
+  tagline: Simple, fast, and versatile. <br class="sm" />Geek your grid <br />and build your <br class="sm" />definitive Instagram profile.
   actions:
     - theme: brand
       text: Get Started